GoogleCloudPlatform/cloud-code-intellij/docs/gcp-feature-matrix.md

-## Google Cloud Platform Support Satrix
+## Google Cloud Platform Features - Support Matrix

 In addition to IntelliJ IDEA, the plugin provides limited support for the following IDEs, version 2017.1 or later:
 * PyCharm (Professional and Community Editions)